BioAITeam/Strategy-to-improve-CNN-applied-to-digital-image-steganalysis-in-the-spatial-domain/README.md

 <p align="center">The architecture in the top represents original Ye-Net, the one in the bottom </br> represents the architecture using the strategy </p>

 ## Folders

 - **CNNs and SRM filters** This folder contains the notebooks Xu-Net, Ye-Net, Yedroudj-Net, Vgg16Stego, and Vgg19Stego architectures for steganographic images in the spatial domain.
+Also, it contains the SRMfilters.npy, which are used in the feature extraction stage of CNNs.

 ## Files

  - **YeNet.jpg** Comparison of Ye-Net architecture with and without the strategy.

- - **requirements**
+## requirements

 ## Databases